mamedev/mame/docs/source/commandline/commandline-all.rst

     Command string to execute after machine boot (in quotes " ").
 To issue a quote to the emulation, use """ in the string.
 Using **\\n** will issue a create a new line, issuing what was typed prior as a command.

+    This works only with systems that support natural keyboard mode.

       Example:  **-autoboot_command "load """$""",8,1\\n"**